tuckerconnelly/es-migrate/README.md

 }
 ```

-The `up` method gets run when advancing the database version, and the `down` method gets run when rolling back the version.

----
+Modify the `up` method to describe how to move the database from its current state to the required state.
+Modify the `down` method so whatever's done in the `up` method can be rolled back.

 `es-migrate create [version]` will also create a lock file `es-migrate.lock` with the new database version.

-When you commit that lock file, you're saying, this version of the code depends on this version of the database.
+Run `es-migrate sync` to sync the database to the version in the lockfile (should run your most recent migration).

+If you want to run the migration without marking it as "has already ran" so you can run it continuously, you can use `es-migrate sync -d`.
+You can use this to test your migration until it's ready to be committed.

+## When shit hits the fan

+So you've been using the workflow above, creating migrations and syncing to them.
+But something went wrong in production and you need to roll back the code and the database.

-Then, if something goes wrong, you can revert your code and run `es-migrate sync` and know that the database is set to the correct version.
+You can do `git revert abcdef` to revert the problem commit, and then `es-migrate sync` to sync to the previous lockfile.

-## The migrations/ folder

-The migrations/ folder should be a [git submodule](https://git-scm.com/docs/git-submodule).
-This is so if you revert your main code, and the database needs to roll back to a previous version, the migrations and their `down` commands are still available.

 ## Using with other databases